 In addition to the main courses in English, French, history and religious studies described above, there is an inter-related course in Humanities, which is a combined study of the period 1930 to 1936.
-This course is an option open to students whose major course is in English, history or religious studies, and it provides half a student's major course in the first and second year.
-The study is concentrated on Britain and covers industrialisation in the early nineteenth century, changing ideologies in the middle and later years of the century, and British imperialism from the middle of the nineteenth century to 1936.
-Applicants for this course should put on their application forms English/Humanities, History/Humanities or Religious Studies/Humanities as their choice of main course.
+This course is an option open to students whose major course is in English or history, religious studies, and it provides half a student's major course in the first and second year.
+The study concentrates on England but extends its scope to the Continent at appropriate points.
+It traces the main developments of the period and seeks to appreciate its achievement, with particular attention to social and constitutional history, English literature and philosophy.
+Applicants for this course should put on their application forms English/Humanities or History/Humanities as their choice of main course.